 In all, 7.6 kilometres of underground facilities were built by camp inmates within about 16 months.

-Camp gate, SS barracks in the background, October 1945 (Collection Hilda Lepetit)
+Picture 3: Camp gate, SS baracks in the background, October 1945 (Source: Collection Hilda Lepetit)

 The camp inmates